 Get immediate medical advice

-If you become ill while travelling in an area where malaria is found or after returning from travelling, you must seek medical help straight away – even if you have been taking antimalarial tablets.
+You must seek medical help straight away if you become ill while travelling in an area where malaria is found, or after returning from travelling, even if you've been taking antimalarial tablets.

-Malaria can get worse very quickly, so it's important that it is diagnosed and treated as soon as possible.
+Malaria can get worse very quickly, so it's important that it's diagnosed and treated as soon as possible.

-If you develop symptoms of malaria while still taking antimalarial tablets (either while you are travelling or in the days and weeks after you return), remember to tell the doctor which type you have been taking.
-The same type of antimalarial should not be used to treat you as well.
+If you develop symptoms of malaria while still taking antimalarial tablets, either while you're travelling or in the days and weeks after you return, remember to tell the doctor which type you have been taking.
+The same type of antimalarial shouldn't be used to treat you as well.

-If you develop symptoms after returning home, visit your GP or a hospital doctor and tell them which countries you have travelled to in the last 12 months, including any brief stopovers.
+If you develop symptoms after returning home, visit your GP or a hospital doctor and tell them which countries you've travelled to in the last 12 months, including any brief stopovers.